west757/PayLES/README.md

 -   alphabetize, stars for featured ones
 -   search bar
 - add pro-rated calculations for rows grade and zip code
-- check for discrepancies between what PayLES would return versus what is actually on the LES for the first month
 - add loading screen after submitting LES
 - shorten remarks and add in blocks for ytd entitle and ytd deduct
 - get component from LES, maybe use TPC or PACIDN